September 4, 2025

 For creators making $0-$5K monthly, focus on groups covering content fundamentals, subscriber building, and basic platform optimization.
 These groups usually run $50-$150 monthly and emphasize education over advanced strategy.
 You're learning how to create consistent content and build your first 1,000 paying subscribers.

 The $5K-$25K monthly range offers the most growth potential.
 You've proven the basics work, but you need systematic scaling strategies.
-Look for groups discussing advanced content planning, retention optimization, team building, and multiple revenue streams.
+Look for groups discussing advanced funnel optimization, retention rates, team building, and multiple revenue streams.
 Expect to pay $150-$300 monthly for this level.

 High earners making $25K+ monthly need groups focused on business structure, tax optimization, brand expansion beyond OnlyFans, and wealth building strategies.
 These groups are invitation-only and typically require referrals from existing members.